What is a Six Sigma Green Belt?

 Time spent on Six Sigma projects

-How Do Six Sigma Green Belts Interact with Six Sigma Black Belts?
+How do Green Belts interact with Black Belts?

-How Can Becoming a Six Sigma Green Belt Help Your Career?
+How Can a Six Sigma Green Belt Help Your Career?

 How Do You Become a Six Sigma Green Belt?

 To gain the certification, most people find it simplest to attend a Green Belt course and study for a few weeks afterward to ensure that the concepts stick.
 Then, once confident with the material, take an exam through one of the groups offering Green Belt certification.
 Note that there is a cost for the exam, although many course providers can offer a slight discount on it – depending on the certifying organization.

 There are three main ways to get certified in the world of Six Sigma: